jsau-/lw-css-autoprefixer/README.md

  *
  * If you're particularly conscious of your own bundle size it may
  * be sensible to define your own property prefix and plugins list in
- * line with your own needs, only supporting the narrowest set possible.
+ * line with your own needs, only supporting the minimum required set
+ * of features.
  */
 import { plugins } from 'lw-css-prefixer';
 import { propertyPrefixes } from 'lw-css-prefixer';